joeynelson42/DossyTextLabel/README.md

 ## Usage

-Simply create an instance of DossyTextLabel and add it to your view hierarchy:
+Simply create an instance of DossyTextLabel and add it to your view hierarchy in yo:
 ```swift
 let dossyLabel = DossyTextLabel()
 ```